rpgreview/papersandpaychecks/cow-orkers.md

 3.2 Bestiary
 3.3 Monsters

-4.0 Even More Boss and Alternate Settings
+4.0 More Boss Material and Alternate Settings
 4.1 So You Want it Darker?
 4.2 Fantasy Papers & Paychecks
 4.3 Boss-Level Secrets
+4.4 Organisations
+4.5 Magic Realism Plot Seeds

 5.0 Alternate Settings and Scenarios
 5.1 Scenario: Keep Our Borderlands